sosy-lab/benchexec/doc/INSTALL.md

 ```

  * Put the following into a file `/etc/systemd/system/benchexec-cgroup.service`
-   and enable the service with `systemctl daemon-reload; systemctl enable benchexec-cgroup`:
+   and enable the service with `systemctl daemon-reload; systemctl enable benchexec-cgroup; systemctl start benchexec-cgroup`:
 ```
 [Unit]
 Description=Cgroup for BenchExec